pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 ```
 Finally we need to compute the element-wise minimum of the policy ratio and the clipped policy ratio, multiplied by the advantage scores.

-It's important to note that the same advantage scores are applied to all the tokens of a model's response.
+It's important to note that the same advantage scores are applied to all the tokens for a given response.
 $$
 \text{min}(X*\hat{A}_{i,t}, Y*\hat{A}_{i,t})
 $$